marcstae/ansible_apache_marcstae/README.md

 # Ansible automated web server
+## This is a learning project I undertook in my time at the Linux team as a part of my apprenticeship @Aveniq.
 A simple Ansible playbook to deploy a nginx server either to a RedHat system or an Ubuntu system.
-This is a learning project I undertook in my time in the Linux team as a part of my apprenticeship @Aveniq.

 ## Key Features